ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ###### Measurement Keys {#sec-comid-mkey}

+A measurement-associated (sub-)environment is at the granularity of a single element, such as the second enumerated network interface card.
-The types defined for a measurement identifier are OID, UUID or uint.
+The types of this measured element identifier are OID, UUID or uint.

 ~~~ cddl
 {::include cddl/measured-element-type-choice.cddl}